Nikon D750 vs D7500

-The Nikon D750 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and April 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C sensor.
-The D750 has a resolution of 24.2 megapixel, whereas the D7500 provides 20.7 MP.
+The Nikon D750 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and April 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (D7500) sensor.
+The D750 has a resolution of 24.2 megapixels, whereas the D7500 provides 20.7 MP.

 An illustration of the physical size and weight of the Nikon D750 and the Nikon D7500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (11 percent) than the Nikon D750.
 Moreover, the D7500 is slightly lighter (4 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The D7500 was launched at a markedly lower price (by 43 percent) than the D750, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Nikon D750 features a full frame sensor and the Nikon D7500 an APS-C sensor.
 The sensor area in the D7500 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.